A scaling analysis of a cat and mouse Markov chain: Random walks in and

 If the cat and the mouse start at the same location, they stay together a random duration of time $G$ which is geometrically distributed with parameter $1/2$.
 Once they are at different locations for the first time, they are at distance $2$ so that the duration of time $T_2$ until they meet again has the same distribution as the hitting time of $0$ by the random walk which starts at $2$.
 The process

-is defined as a {\em cycle}.
+is defined as a \textit{cycle}.
 The sample path of the Markov chain $(C_n,M_n)$ can thus be decomposed into a sequence of cycles.
-It should be noted that, during a cycle, the mouse moves only during the period with duration $G$.
+It should be noted that, during a~cycle, the mouse moves only during the period with duration $G$.

-Since one investigates the asymptotic properties of the sample paths of $(M_n)$ on the linear time scale $t\to nt$ for $n$ large, to get limit theorems one should thus estimate the number of cycles that occur in a time interval $[0,nt]$.
+Since one investigates the asymptotic properties of the sample paths of~$(M_n)$ on the linear time scale $t\to nt$ for $n$ large, to get limit theorems one should thus estimate the number of cycles that occur in a time interval $[0,nt]$.
 For this purpose, we compare the cycles of the cat and mouse process to the cycles of a simple symmetric random walk, which are the time intervals between two successive visits to zero by the process $(C_n)$.
-Observe that a cycle of $(C_n)$ is equal to $1+T_1$, where $T_1$ is the time needed to reach zero starting from 1.
+Observe that a~cycle of $(C_n)$ is equal to $1+T_1$, where $T_1$ is the time needed to reach zero starting from 1.
 Further, $T_2$ is the sum of two independent random variables distributed as $T_1$.
-Hence, one guesses that on the linear time scale $t\to nt$ the number of cycles on $[0,nt]$ for $(C_n,M_n)$ is asymptotically eqvivalent to 1/2 of the number of cycles on $[0,nt]$ for $(C_n)$, as $n\to\infty$.
-It is well-known that the latter number is of the order $\sqrt{n}$.
-Then the mouse makes order of $\sqrt{n}$ steps of a simple symmetric random walk, and thus its location must be of the order $\sqrt[4]{n}$.
+Hence, one guesses that on the linear time scale $t\to nt$ the number of cycles on $[0,nt]$ for $(C_n,M_n)$ is asymptotically equivalent to $1/2$ of the number of cycles on $[0,nt]$ for $(C_n)$, as $n\to\infty$.
+It is well known that the latter number is of the order $\sqrt{n}$.
+Then the mouse makes order of~$\sqrt{n}$ steps of a simple symmetric random walk, and thus its location must be of the order $\sqrt[4]{n}$.

-To make this argument precise, we first prove a technical Lemma~\ref{lem1}, which says that only $o(\sqrt{n})$ of $(C_n)$-cycles can be fitted into the time interval of the order $\sqrt{n}$.
-Next, Lemma~\ref{lem2} proves that the number of cycles of length $T_2+2$ on $[0,nt]$, scaled by $\sqrt{n}$, converges to 1/2 of the local time of a Brownian motion, analogeously to the corresponding result for the number of cycles of a simple symmetric random walk~\cite{Knight}.
-Finally, the main limiting result for the location of the mouse is given by Theorem~\ref{SRWS}.
+To make this argument precise, we first prove technical Lemma \ref {lem1}, which says that only $o(\sqrt{n})$ of $(C_n)$-cycles can be fitted into the time interval of the order $\sqrt{n}$.
+Next, Lemma \ref{lem2} proves that the number of cycles of length $T_2+2$ on $[0,nt]$, scaled by $\sqrt{n}$, converges to $1/2$ of the local time of a Brownian motion, analogously to the corresponding result for the number of cycles of a simple symmetric random walk \cite{Knight}.
+Finally, the main limiting result for the location of the mouse is given by Theorem \ref{SRWS}. \begin{lemma} For any $x$, $\eps>0$ and $K>0$,